crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of requests received by Aurora SendCloud.
+        The number of email requests received by Aurora SendCloud.
       </td>
     </tr>